streamnative/oxia/docs/Scalable Metadata Service.md

 If the leader of a shard fails, the operator is responsible to ensure the correctness of the system, by doing:

-1. Fence the current &quot;epoch&quot; for the shard, on all the followers.
+1. Fence the current 'epoch' for the shard, on all the followers.
 After that, no more updates are allowed on the shard for the given epoch

 ```java